hicommonwealth/commonwealth/knowledge_base/Datadog.md

 ## Change Log

-- 240102: Rewritten by Graham Johnson with assistance of Timothee Legros.
+- 240102: Rewritten by Graham Johnson with assistance of Timothee Legros (#6183).
-- 231031: Split off by Graham Johnson from `commonwealth/README.md`.
+- 231031: Split off by Graham Johnson from `commonwealth/README.md` (#5521).
 Flagged for overhaul.